SummaryRead the full fact sheet

 - Find out as much as you can about your condition so that you don't fret or worry unnecessarily about the pain.

 - Enlist the support of family and friends.
 Let them know what support you need; find ways to stay in touch.

-- Improve your physical fitness, eat healthy foods and make sure you get all the rest you need.
+- Improve your physical fitness, eat and make sure you get all the rest you need.